 Choose a food that you have had some difficulty eating.
 Try using Helen’s technique when chewing it.
 Did it feel different eating it with Helen’s eating technique?

 Using Helen’s eating technique is a good exercise to help you learn to chew properly which may help you increase the variety of foods you are able to tolerate.

 As we said, just because one person has difficulty eating a particular food after weight loss surgery does not mean you will.
 Also, having difficulty eating a food once does not mean you will always have difficulty eating that food.
 Sometimes you may have tried it at the wrong stage of your journey.
 Or you may just need to try a different variety of that food, or prepare it in a slightly different way.
 Or you may need to eat it more carefully, or slowly.

 A note for those with a gastric band

 Unfortunately we hear a lot of negative talk around gastric bands – they really get a bad wrap!
 Unfortunately there are a lot of people who have not had good guidance with their gastric bands and believe poor food tolerance, or regular regurgitation is normal.
 It is not normal and is either the result of:

 A tight gastric band or assessment of a potential complication needs to addressed by your surgeon, bariatric GP or bariatric physician.
 If you are have trouble communicating your needs with your surgeon or would like a second opinion, there are many surgeons available and you can see a list of these on the OSSANZ website.
 Look for a surgeon with a multidisciplinary team that can guide you in all areas of living with weight loss surgery.

-If you have food and nutrition related questions, we are just a keystroke away in our Inner Circle.
+If you have food and nutrition related questions, we are just a keystroke away in our All Inclusive Online Support.
 If you need answers to your questions outside of the 9-5 workday, we can help.
 Find out more here.